Macusercom/z-fold-longevity-study/analysis/README.md

 beyond the Python standard library, and the input and output both live in `docs/` so anyone with the repo can reproduce every number on the site.

-> [!IMPORTANT]
-> If you ask an AI agent to refresh the stats from a newer CSV, point it at
-> this file.
-It is the exact specification for what filtering and aggregation
-> the site expects.

 ---

 ## 1. The one-command rebuild